eerieA/lichra/docs/manual-tests.md

 ## 9. Sidebar note ordering

 - Open the vault with several notes.
-Note the order of notes in the sidebar (most recently edited first).
+Verify notes within each folder are ordered alphabetically by title.
-- Click a note to make it active without editing it.
+- Edit a note (type a few characters). **Expected:** the note does not move in the sidebar.
-- **Expected:** the sidebar order does not change.
-The clicked note does not jump to the top.
+- Undo the edit (Ctrl+Z). **Expected:** the note still does not move.

 ## 10. Per-note undo/redo history